Unsteady evolution of slip and drag in surfactant-contaminated superhydrophobic channels

 \subsubsection{Flow and surfactant flux transport at the channel scale}

 Figure \ref{fig:m}(\textit{a}) shows how a bolus of surfactant flux, using initial and boundary conditions \eqref{eq:ic1}, is advected along the length of the channel at increasing times.
 Taking $K_b= 1/2$ in \eqref{eq:ic1}, $K_0$ remains sufficiently large for the flow to be everywhere in the Marangoni-dominated (M) region.
-As the surfactant flux and surfactant concentration increase, the leading-order drag reduction in figure \ref{fig:m}(\textit{b}) decreases, implying that the liquid--gas interface is more immobilised.
-We plot in figure \ref{fig:m}(\textit{a,\,b}) asymptotic solutions for the leading-order surfactant flux and drag reduction, \eqref{eq:eq_marangoni}, derived in the limit where both Marangoni effects and bulk--surface exchange are strong compared to advection and diffusion (see region M in figure \ref{fig:dr}\textit{a}).
-As the flux of surfactant is conserved in \eqref{eq:advection}, the space-averaged drag reduction ($\langle{{DR}_0}\rangle_\chi$) defined in (\ref{eq:average_DR}\textit{a}) is constant provided the bolus of surfactant flux remains in the channel for the given time interval.
-However, if the bolus of surfactant flux is advected out of the channel, then the space- and time-averaged drag reduction $\langle \overline{{DR}_0}\rangle_\chi$ defined in (\ref{eq:average_DR}) is maximised by maximising the propagation speed ($a_{\text{M}}$) in region M. In figure \ref{fig:m}(\textit{b}), $\langle \overline{{DR}_0}\rangle_\chi=\langle {DR}_0 \rangle_\chi = 0.06$ for $\chi \in [-1, \, 1]$ and $\tau \in [0, \, 1]$; the drag reduction is small as the liquid--gas interface is mostly immobilised with the background surfactant flux.
+Where the surfactant flux and concentration increase, the leading-order drag reduction in figure \ref{fig:m}(\textit{b}) decreases, implying that the liquid--gas interface is more immobilised.
+We plot in figure \ref{fig:m}(\textit{a,\,b}) asymptotic solutions for the leading-order surfactant flux and drag reduction (derived in Appendix \ref{subsec:a_strong_surfactant_strength}),

+\st{derived in the limit where both Marangoni effects and bulk--surface exchange are strong compared to advection and diffusion (see region M in figure \ref{fig:dr}\textit{a}); $a_{\text{M}}$ is the propagation speed in region M (see further discussion about its physical meaning in the next paragraph) and $E \equiv \exp(2(1-\phi_x)/\alpha)$.} As the flux of surfactant is conserved in \eqref{eq:advection}, the space-averaged drag reduction ($\langle{{DR}_0}\rangle_\chi$) defined in (\ref{eq:average_DR}\textit{a}) is constant provided the bolus of surfactant flux remains in the channel for the given time interval.
+However, once the bolus of surfactant flux is advected out of the channel, the space- and time-averaged drag reduction $\langle \overline{{DR}_0}\rangle_\chi$ defined in (\ref{eq:average_DR}) is maximised by \jl{increasing} the propagation speed ($a_{\text{M}}$) in region M. In figure \ref{fig:m}(\textit{b}), $\langle \overline{{DR}_0}\rangle_\chi=\langle {DR}_0 \rangle_\chi = 0.06$ for $\chi \in [-1, \, 1]$ and $\tau \in [0, \, 1]$; the drag reduction is small as the liquid--gas interface is mostly immobilised.